YosysHQ/prjtrellis/README.md

 # Current Focus

-The current focus is understanding the ECP5 programmable logic cells (PLC) and connectivity between the cells.
+Currently we have documented the logic tiles, interconnect (CIB) tiles, EBR, the PIO part of the IO tiles (excluding IOLOGIC), and the PLLs and IOLOGIC for the 45k part.

 The aim is to eventually document all parts in the Lattice ECP5 series FPGAs but we can not do this alone, **we need your help**!